kpreucil/cc25-fortune/README.md

 ...

 To View:
-click on the fortunes-demo.mov file and view raw
+click on the fortun-demo.mov file and view raw